tox-dev/tox/docs/config.rst

     Name or path to a Python interpreter which will be used for creating the virtual environment, this determines in practice the python for what we'll create a virtual isolated environment.
     Use this to specify the python version for a tox environment.
-If not specified the virtual environments factors (e.g. name part) wil be used to automatically set one.
-E.g. ``py37`` means ``python3.7``, ``py3`` means ``python3`` and ``py`` means ``python``.
+If not specified, the virtual environments factors (e.g. name part) will be used to automatically set one.
+For example, ``py37`` means ``python3.7``, ``py3`` means ``python3`` and ``py`` means ``python``.

     .. versionchanged:: 3.1